 The School of Hotel, Culinary Arts and Tourism has a variety of internship opportunities available to our students.
 For over thirty years we have had a wonderful relationship with Walt Disney World in Orlando, Florida, as our students have interned there since 1983.
 At Walt Disney World, students spend one full semester on property working in the resort and taking classes.
 Since 1980 our students have had the opportunity to intern at Churchill Downs for the Kentucky Derby.
 Currently this internship is through Levy Restaurants of the Compass Group.
 Students spend one full week preparing for the most exciting two minutes in sports.
 These opportunities give our students world renowned, international events that they can include on their resumes for a lifetime.
 In addition, our students have two other formal internships with Spectrum Concessions of Houston, Texas and The Golub Corporation/Price Chopper Market 32.
 With Spectrum concessions, students work all over the United States during the summer months working at a variety of music festivals and golf tournaments.
 Some of the events include the Burning Man music Festival and the Byron Nelson Golf Tournament.
-Finally, within our Hospitality Tourism Management, Casino and Gaming Hospitality, and Beverage Concentration degree programs, students are enrolled in internship courses that satisfy curriculum requirements of those programs.
-For four years, our casino and gaming hospitality students have participated in an internship at the Saratoga Casino Hotel.
+Finally, within our Hospitality Tourism Management and Beverage Concentration degree programs, students are enrolled in internship courses that satisfy curriculum requirements of those programs.

 Golub/Price Chopper/Market 32